100 General Knowledge of World in English Trivia Quiz Printable

 Lagado is a fictional city in Gulliver’s Travels novel

-11. Animated character Hiccup is featured in which animation movie for the first time?
+11. The animated character Hiccup is featured in which animated movie for the first time?

 How to Train Your Dragon, a novel by Cressida Cowell